 This sanction may be imposed when a student is found guilty of engaging in disruptive or uncivil behaviors as well as behavior that may cause him/her to be a threat to self or others.
-In such cases, the student shall be required to provide evidence of attendance and completion of counseling by a qualified professional to the Associate Vice President of Student Affairs & Dean of Students.
+In such cases, the student shall be required to provide evidence of attendance and completion of counseling by a qualified professional to the Associate Vice President for Student Affairs.